reetu95/realtime-inventory-lakehouse/README.md

 ## Week 5 milestone — dbt data quality tests

-The checks that were run by hand in earlier weeks are now automated. dbt runs 19 tests against the real tables with one command (`dbt build`), and fails loudly if any rule is broken.
+The checks that were run by hand in earlier weeks are now automated. dbt runs the test suite against the real tables with one command (`dbt build`), and fails loudly if any rule is broken.
 A test in dbt is a query that searches for bad rows: zero rows found means PASS.

-The four custom tests carry the project's core rules:
+The custom tests carry the project's core rules:

 - **SCD invariant:** every product has exactly one current row in dim_product.